prl-mushr/hound_core/README.md

 ```
 This concludes running the HITL unit test.

+Instructions for [running the stack](https://github.com/prl-mushr/hound_core/blob/main/Run_instructions.md) on the real car, and a [high level overview](https://github.com/prl-mushr/hound_core/blob/main/Stack_overview.md) of the stack (WIP) are also provided.

 ## Datasets:
 Several datasets were collected during the testing of the HOUND hardware.
 Note that these datasets were NOT collected for the purposes of training a model or for benchmarking.
 They were collected as a "receipt" for the distance covered by the HOUND platform during testing.